 Hot Tub Circuit Requirements and Electrical Wiring

-My new hot tub requires 220volts and i was wondering if i could use a step up voltage converter from 110v to 220v and still work for the hot tub…
+Can I use a voltage converter for a hot tub?
+My new hot tub requires 220volts and i was wondering if I could use a step up voltage converter from 110v to 220v and still work for the hot tub.

-Question: I am having a hot tub installed on my back patio, it is 220 and i was wondering if i could use a step up voltage converter from 110v to 220v and still work for the hot tub?
+I am having a hot tub installed on my back patio, it is 220 and I was wondering if I could use a step up voltage converter from 110volt to 220volt and still work for the hot tub?

 Thanks for your electrical question Tristan.

-No – you may not use a voltage converter for a hot tub circuit.
-Hot Tubs require a dedicated circuit, and this circuit must provide GFCI protection.
-A typical circuit will be a 50 or 60 amp 240 volt 4-wire circuit depending on the size and specified requirements stated in the installation manual.
+I do not recommend using a voltage converter for a hot tub circuit, because Hot Tubs require a dedicated circuit, and this circuit must provide GFCI protection.
+A typical hot tub circuit will be a 50 or 60 amp 240 volt 4-wire circuit depending on the size and specified requirements stated in the installation manual.

 For more information about 220 Volt Wiring Diagram